EnviralDesign/TD-UberGui/README.md

 # UberGui V4 ( TD 2021.12380 )

 ## Supporting this work
-If you find value in this sort of thing and have the funds, please consider supporting this project and more like it.
-You can find links on the right.
+If you want to support this project, and others like it please check out my patreon, and github sponsor pages on the right!

 <p align="center">
   <img src="gifs/UGV4_header2.gif">